peteroupc/peteroupc.github.io/bernreq.md

 The result of the algorithm is 1 with probability _exactly_ equal to $f(\lambda)$, or 0 otherwise.

-However, the algorithm requires the polynomial sequences to meet certain requirements: Roughly speaking, the sequences must be of Bernstein-form polynomials that converge from above and below to a factory function as follows:
+However, the algorithm requires the polynomial sequences to meet certain requirements; among them, the sequences must be of Bernstein-form polynomials that converge from above and below to a factory function.
+See the formal statement, next.

-- Each sequence's polynomials must have coefficients lying in [0, 1], and be of increasing degree.
-- The degree-n polynomials' coefficients must lie at or "inside" those of the previous upper polynomial and the previous lower one (once the polynomials are elevated to degree n).

-See below for a formal statement of these polynomials.

-The [**answer to my StackExchange question**](https://math.stackexchange.com/a/3945261/721857) and my [**supplemental notes**](https://peteroupc.github.io/bernsupp.html) include formulas for computing these polynomials for large classes of factory functions, but **none of them ensure a finite expected number of coin flips in general**, and it is suspected that an expected finite number of flips isn't possible for every probability of heads unless the factory function has a Hölder continuous fourth derivative.
-(Indeed, see related results by Holtz et al. (2011) that only functions with a Hölder continuous fourth derivative can be approximated by polynomials at a rate of $O(1/n^{2+\epsilon})$ or better, for $\epsilon>0$ and for every $\lambda$ in [0, 1].)

 <a id=Formal_Statement></a>
 ### Formal Statement